lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-* The OID and value specified in {{sect-5.3.19.9}} MAY be sent in a GenMsg message at any time, or MAY be sent in the generalInfo field of the PKIHeader of any PKIMessage at any time.
+* The OID and value specified in {{sect-5.3.19.9}} MAY be sent in a GenMsg message at any time or MAY be sent in the generalInfo field of the PKIHeader of any PKIMessage at any time.
 (In particular, the EncryptedKey structure as described in {{sect-5.2.2}} may be sent in the header of the certConf message that confirms acceptance